Ansh757/project-git-good/deliverable-1/planning.md

    * How do you determine the status of work from inception to completion?

 #### Q10: What are the rules regarding how your team works?
+- Rules: Full team meets in-person every two weeks.
+People working on the same part of the project (i.e., backend, frontend) communicates frequently (at least once a week).
+Online meetings between team members will take place on Discord (we have a server for our group, called CSC301 Git Good).
 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?
  * If you have a partner project, what is your process for communicating with your partner?